junaid-nom/live_to_want/live_to_want_game/README.md

 Or VERY high attack speed but immobile, so equiping with high def stuff could help? or something.

 # TODO Eventually:

+## AI upgrades
+New NodeListTarget::ItemTarget(ItemType).
+This can then be used to make nodes like "PickUpItem" for all items(nearby/in inventory).
+And it would dynamically set the effect based on the item.

+Can also probably use it for "UseItem" and it would have dynamic requirements.
+And the reward would be a big match on all item types, which is probably good cause then reminds devs whenever a new item is added, to figure out its reward function.

 ## Integrate with a Client
 Lets use unreal so I can put unreal on resume and because it looks better out of the box.
 C++ libraries might also help?
 Or maybe it will be awful.